Not a member? Sign Up!

 Such recognition has grown in recent years and has taken root in the wider health care community.
 A survey of online literature will reveal that the discourse in the health care community today is clearly changing regarding the role of Internet access and its place in the promotion of mental health.

-Kazuhito Naruse is a web designer/consultant for The Painted Brain and a frequent contributor to Painted Brain News.
+Kazuhito Naruse is a web designer/consultant for The Painted Brain, software trainer for CodiePie, and a frequent contributor to Painted Brain News.